-Lebanon's Hezbollah, Syrian army advance in border offensive: reports
+Hezbollah and Syrian army advance in border offensive: reports

 The operation has targeted Sunni Muslim insurgents from the former Nusra Front, a group that was aligned to al Qaeda and who have controlled the barren, mountainous zone of Juroud Arsal.

-A military media unit run by Hezbollah said its forces captured Jwar al Sheikh, Wadi Kriti and other areas in the southern part of Juroud Arsal.
+A military media unit run by Hezbollah said its forces captured a strategic hilltop area called Dhahr al-Huwa, previously a key Nusra Front base, which allowed them to overlook several border crossings in the area.

+Forces had earlier seized Jwar al Sheikh, Wadi Kriti and other areas in the southern part of Juroud Arsal, it said.

+Hezbollah, which is backed by Iran's Shi'ite government, has played a critical part in previous campaigns against Sunni insurgents along Lebanon's border, part of its wider role backing President Bashar al-Assad in the Syrian war.

+Footage on Hezbollah's Al Manar TV channel showed fighters on a hilltop firing assault rifles and wire-guided missiles at militant positions.
+The media unit also reported that some Nusra fighters had raised white flags in surrender.

+The chances of any negotiation with the militants appeared dashed, however, when a mediator and former deputy mayor of Arsal was killed in rocket fire by Nusra fighters, Lebanon's National News Agency reported.

+The rocket hit Ahmed al-Fliti's his car, killing him and wounding another passenger, it said.
+Previous negotiations had failed to secure the militants' withdrawal from the Juroud Arsal area to other rebel-held parts of Syria.

-Syrian warplanes struck militant positions on the Syrian side of the border, near the Syrian town of Fleita, it said.
+Syrian warplanes meanwhile struck militant positions on the Syrian side of the border, near the town of Fleita, it said.

 The offensive began on Friday and killed at least 23 Nusra militants on the first day, the Hezbollah unit said.
 At least five Hezbollah fighters were also killed.